nick-bratton/susi/README.md

 See the Slack API documentation on [handling responses from dialogs](https://api.slack.com/dialogs#response) but note that this information is 'outmoded' but not yet deprecated.

-The 10000ft endpoint would be `POST /api/v1/users/<user_id>/time_entries` and, nominally, the payload include should include the following three key/value pairs:
+The 10000ft endpoint would be `POST /api/v1/users/<user_id>/time_entries` and, nominally, the payload needs to include the following three key/value pairs:

 ```
   {
     "assignable_id": 1001,